ScanMountGoat/xc3_lib/xc3_tex/README.md

 ### Wifnt Texture Replacement
 Export the DDS image by dragging and dropping the `.wifnt` file onto the executable or by running the terminal command.
 After editing the images, use the edit-wifnt command to replace the image.
 The modified image does not need to match the resolution and DDS format of the original.
+It's recommended to use the `R8Unorm` DDS format used for all `.wifnt` files for all games.

 `xc3_tex image.wifnt image.dds`
 `xc3_tex edit-wifnt image.wifnt image.dds output.wifnt`

+xc3_tex also supports uncompressed image file formats.
+The red channel of the font texture used for the `edit-wifnt` command will automatically be encoded to the `R8Unorm` format.
+This single channel format does not use any compression.

+`xc3_tex image.wifnt image.png`
+`xc3_tex edit-wifnt image.wifnt image.png output.wifnt`